-"Without getting too into it, the benefit says, if, instead of doing a rollover, you take a lump-sum distribution, the appreciation can come out tax-free as opposed to taxable in an IRA.
+"Without getting too into it, the benefit says that if, instead of doing a rollover, you take a lump-sum distribution, the appreciation can come out tax-free (as opposed to taxable in an IRA).
 Plus, when you sell the stock, you get the capital gains tax rate, which in some cases can be half the tax rate for funds coming out of an IRA," he says.

 Note that the company stock has to be transferred out of the account in-kind, meaning as the stock, not as cash.

 Bottom line: Investigate all your options before doing something that can't be changed.